PrefectHQ/prefect/docs/getting-started/installation.md

 ## Proxies

-Prefect supports communicating via proxies through the use of environment variables.
+Prefect supports communicating via proxies through environment variables.
 Simply set `HTTPS_PROXY` and `SSL_CERT_FILE` in your environment, and the underlying network libraries will route Prefect’s requests appropriately.
 You can read more about this in the article [Using Prefect Cloud with proxies](https://discourse.prefect.io/t/using-prefect-cloud-with-proxies/1696).

 ## External requirements